mikeryanandy/Version-1-App/README.md

 Current Iteration assignment 3: Application persistence handled through DAO interface Also using Git application on Version1 and home machines for source control Maven as build tool
+Have decided to expose functionality as REST services and consume with AngualJS to create a GUI